Nihal473/sentiment-analysis/README.md

 Edit
 python sentiment_analysis.py
 Example Input/Output:
+after running the code you can see the stats in the terminal and a window will pop up with all the stats of the model and after you close the window you will be prompted to enter a movie review:
 Input: Enter a movie review: This movie was amazing!
 The plot was great and the acting was top-notch.
 Output: The sentiment of your review is: Positive

-After the sentiment prediction, a bar chart displaying the model's accuracy will be shown.